rsysadmin-com/zammad_installer/README.md

 If you do not know what I am talking about, just run the script and hope for the best :-)

 ## usage
-First off, you must be root to run this installer.
+First off, you must be `root` to run this installer.

 Using this installer is pretty straight-forward:
 1. clone this repo
-2. cd zammad_installer
+2. `cd zammad_installer`
-3. chmod +x ./zammad_installer.sh (or the one that fits your Linux distribution)
+3. `chmod +x ./zammad_installer.sh` (or the one that matches your Linux distribution)
-4. ./zammad_installer.sh (or the one that fits your Linux distribution)
+4. ./zammad_installer.sh (or the one that matches your Linux distribution)

-And, please, be very patient... it will take some time to install everything for you.
+And, please, be _very patient_... it will take some time to install everything for you.

 How much will depend on your server specifications and your network speed...

 ## what if I need to modify something once the installation is finished?
 Good question.
 To which I have to say:

-WARNING - do NOT run this installer again - this could wreck your existing Zammad installation!
+WARNING - do NOT run this installer again - this script is not idempotent and could wreck your existing Zammad installation!

-You will need to directly edit the files where the changes are needed.
+Instead, you will need to directly edit the files where the changes are needed.

-A typical case would be /etc/nginx/conf.d/zammad_ssl.conf because, say, you want to access your Zammad server using other CNAME.
-In that case, just append the new CNAME in the server_name variable (line numbers may differ):
+A typical case would be `/etc/nginx/conf.d/zammad_ssl.conf` because, say, you want to access your Zammad server using other CNAME.
+In that case, just append the new CNAME in the `server_name` variable (line numbers may differ):

 ```
  15 server {